bboortz/crackme-solutions/crackmes.one/64e91b92d931496abf9091e3_ithawk_Find_password/solution/SOLUTION.md

 # the plan
 * 1/ write a decrypt function
-* 2/ decrypt the fixed password with the decrypt function
+* 2/ pass the fixed password in the right format to the decrypt function
 * 3/ complile the decryptor
 * 4/ run the decryptor